Tuesday, January 31, 2012

 Compare photographs of the Eames house and office.
 If you look closely at the second photograph of the Eames house, you can see a dried desert plant, a signature Eames element, hanging in space.
 There’s something similar on the wall in Don’s studio, behind Mary’s shoulder.
 The 3 on Don’s wall is another Eames reference: it’s an Eames 3, or nearly one.
 And the reference to an unexplained “molding process” recalls of course the molded plywood of the Eameses’ chairs.

 The most exciting moments in Executive Suite come in the film’s final boardroom scene.
 You can guess, I suspect, who gets to be president.
-The excitement in the scene comes from the clash between two different ways of thinking about the work of a corporation: one which seeks to cut costs, maximize profit, and pay stockholders a dividend; the other which bears in mind the need to build a future.
+The excitement in the scene comes from the clash between two different ways of thinking about the work of a corporation: one that seeks to cut costs, maximize profit, and pay stockholders a dividend; the other which bears in mind the need to build a future.
 As Don tells Shaw,

 “We have an obligation to keep this company alive, not just this year or next or the year after that.
 Sometimes you have to use your profits for the growth of the company, not pay them all out in dividends to impress the stockholders with your management record.”